Are you a developer?

 What contemporary neural networks are missing

 There are a number of features the brain has that artifical neural networks make no attempt to replicate.
-While many of these features are probably not strictly necessary and just are that way because of evolution, some of them strike me as important enough that I think artifical neural networks are really missing out on something because they don't have these features.
+While many of these features are probably not strictly necessary and are just artifacts of evolution, some of them strike me as important enough that I think artifical neural networks are really missing out on something.

 The reason artificial neural networks do not have these features is because replicating them would add mathematical complexity that makes it harder to model and simulate.